Mirror symmetry and rigid structures of generalized K3 surfaces: Mirror symmetry for generalized K3 surfaces

+under mirror symmetry.
+Hence the assumption is indispensable as long as we consider geometry where the point class and fundamental class play special roles.

-The crucial assumption in Dolgachev's formulation is the existence of a decomposition of the form $L^\perp=N\oplus U$ for $L \subset \Lambda_{K3}$ (or more generally $L^\perp =N \oplus U(k)$ for some $k \in \N$).
-There are geometric explanations for such a decomposition; the hyperbolic lattice $U$ corresponds to \begin{enumerate} \item the standard cusps of the Baily--Borel compactification of the period domains \cite{Sca}, \item the lattice spanned by the fiber and section classes of the SYZ fibrations on a mirror K3 surface. \end{enumerate}
+\begin{Rem} It is also worth noting that there are geometric explanations for such a decomposition; the hyperbolic lattice $U$ corresponds to: \begin{enumerate} \item a cusp (large complex structure limit) of the Baily--Borel compactification of the period domains \cite{Sca}, \item the lattice spanned by the fiber and section classes of a special Lagrangian fibration in SYZ mirror symmetry. \end{enumerate} Therefore, a choice of such $U$ corresponds to a choice of a mirror K3 surface. \end{Rem}